 RETALIATION OR SELF CONTROL: Esther 9:1-16

 Day 27- The Jews now had permission to utterly destroy their enemies including women and children and to plunder their material goods --- yet notice their restraint.
 Women and children are not mentioned as part of the retaliation, and three times we are told "they did not lay hands on the plunder".

 Day 28- All of us are enemies of God while we follow our own will and the ways of this world.
 Yet, clearly God has had mercy on us, and leaves us an example of how we are to deal with the enemies in life once the tables are turned.

 CELEBRATION: Read- Esther 9:17-32/ 10:1-3

 Day 29- With the trauma of these days over, the Jews had great cause to celebrate.
-God's name has not once been spoken, but He had worked salvation for the Jews and the Feast of Purim was instituted as a monument to all generations of this time.
+God's name has not once been spoken, but He had worked salvation for the Jews.
+The Feast of Purim was instituted as a monument to all generations of this time.

 Esther 9:17-32/ 10:1-3

-Day 30- God works his miracles in your life - as He breaks down the walls keeping you from something - as He moves in someone's heart on your behalf- don't forget to thank Him.
-Set up your own days of remembrance and most of all celebrate for "He hath done great things!"
+Day 30- God works his miracles in your life as He breaks down the walls keeping you from something and as He moves in someone's heart on your behalf.
+Don't forget to thank Him.
+Set up your own days of remembrance, and most of all celebrate because "He has done great things!"